itu-tid/lecture-notes/README.md

 - **Nov 15**
 	- **Updates**
 		- We've covered all the PRs
-		- Some of you have started inviting me to your servers - tak
+		- Some of you have started inviting me to your servers - tak!
 		- Please fill in the questionnaire I've sent yesterday
 		- New diagram at the end of [APIs, REST.
 ACL with Parse](Lectures/APIs,%20REST.%20ACL%20with%20Parse.md)
 		- Better organization of the references at the end of [Backends-and-the-Parse-Platform](Lectures/Backends-and-the-Parse-Platform.md)
 	- **Discussion**
 		- Modeling relationships?
 Are we confident with this?
 Should we discuss more?
+Start from the [parseplatform.org documentation]([Relationships](https://docs.parseplatform.org/js/guide/#relations))
 		- Promises - the `.then` and `async` syntax -- very high level notes with examples in [6-Async-Programming-and-Promises](Tech-TopUps/6-Async-Programming-and-Promises.md)
 	- New Topics
 		- [Clean Code](Lectures/Clean%20Code.md)